ExpressLRS/Docs/docs/software/gemini.md

 ## Will Gemini increase my range?

-No. The packet sensitivity remains the same for the RF mode used.
+No. The packet sensitivity remains the same for the RF Mode (or Packet Rate) used.
 Gemini will help maintain a higher LQ to the point of failsafe.
 However failsafe will still happen at approximately the same distance e.g. the moon.

 ## Comparison with other Antenna Modes